Lulliter/plan2implem/README.md

 # Project Title

-"Xchè in Italia non riusciamo a realizzare quello che dobbiamo pianificato & gia finanziato?"
+"Xchè in Italia non riusciamo a realizzare quello che abbiamo pianificato & gia finanziato?"

-## Purpose
+## Bacground

 The European structural and investment funds are: